alex-toy/CsharpDesignPatterns/README.md

 The **facade** pattern is a **structural** design pattern.
 The main intent of the pattern is to provide a unified interface instead of exposing a set of interfaces in a subsystem.
 Facade defines a high-level interface that makes the underlying services easier to use.

+## Flyweight Pattern

+The **flyweight** design pattern is a **structural** design pattern.
+The main intent of this design pattern is to use sharing to support large number of fine grained objects efficiently.